dnsimple/dnsimple-developer/content/v2/webhooks.markdown

 }
 ```

-The `action` attribute contains a string representing the event that occurred.
-It will always have an `object` and `event` separated by a period.
+The `name` attribute contains a string representing the name of event that occurred.
+It will always have an `object` and `action` separated by a period.
 It may also include a state for objects that go through state changes.
 For example: `domain.registration:started`.

 The `api_version` is the API version used to serialize the data in the payload.
 For version 2 of the API, this is the string `v2`.